simgrid/simgrid/docs/source/ns3.rst

    </platform>

 This can be reformulated as follows to make it usable with the ns-3 binding.
-There is no direct connexion from alice to bob, but that's OK because ns-3 automatically routes from point to point.
+There is no direct connection from alice to bob, but that's OK because ns-3 automatically routes from point to point.

 .. code-block:: shell